 I worked with one resume client who had a strong background in international shipping and was upset when he didn’t get a call for an interview for a food production position in which his transferable skills did not align.
 If you’re a career changer, the transferable skills and level must align to show fit so evaluating the job description thoroughly and tailoring becomes even MORE critical.

 A Professionally Written Resume Does Require Fit Analysis

 Even if you’ve hired a professional resume writer to craft your brand-new resume, without analyzing the job descriptions correctly you will experience trouble landing an interview.
 In many cases, after a client leaves with a great resume, he/she uses the new resume to quick-apply for jobs that aren’t appropriate – some of them aren’t even a distant fit!
 If the resume writing service you purchased doesn’t offer a guarantee, you might be falling victim to job description misalignment.
-Through NG Career Strategy’s 30-day resume guarantee, fortunately, we’ve been able to catch a number of former clients targeting the wrong job descriptions with their new resumes.
 Here’s a case study on one client who landed the job after we helped her figure out her job description fit.